 Plage de Tamarone

-Situated 2.5km north of Macinaggio at the end of a dirt road is the sandy and clean Plage de Tamarone that boasts deep and clear waters.
-From Macinaggio car park here, various walks are marked which take you through the Site Naturel de la Capandula.
-This reserve also includes the islands off the coast, which you can see.
-There is a coastal walk (sentier des douaniers) leading to Barcaggio (3-4hours one way) and also a shorter 1hr30 circuit that takes in many of the highlights and leads to a second beach Plage des Iles.
+Located 2.5km north of Macinaggio at the end of a dirt road is the sandy and clean Plage de Tamarone, boasting deep and clear waters.
+From Macinaggio car park, various walks are marked which take you through the Site Naturel de la Capandula.
+This reserve also includes the islands off the coast, which you will be able see.
+There is a coastal walk (sentier des douaniers) leading to Barcaggio (3-4 hours one way) and also a shorter 1 hour 30 minutes circuit that takes in many of the highlights and leads to a second beach called Plage des Iles.

 Plage de Porticciolo

-A sandy beach near a small port which has turquoise sea and white sand.
-Its position means that it is rarely busy.
+A lovely sandy beach near a small port with turquoise waters and white sand.
+Its position means it is rarely busy.

 Plage de Pietracorbara

-A sandy beach stretching the length of the bay.
-One of the most notable beaches of the Cap Corse, a little way from the town of the same name.
+Plage de Piertracorbara is a sandy beach stretching the length of the bay and is one of the most notable beaches of the Cap Corse, close to the town of the same name.
 It is very popular among locals and known for being a particularly safe beach and swim zone for kids and toddlers.